alwinwoo/alwinwoo.github.io/pages/engineering.md

 > "The core of the engineering mind-set is what I call modular systems thinking.
 It’s not a singular talent, but a melange of techniques and principles.
 Systems-level thinking is more than just being systematic; rather, it’s about the understanding that in the ebb and flow of life, nothing is stationary and everything is linked.
 The relationships among the modules of a system give rise to a whole that cannot be understood by analyzing its constituent parts."<br>- Guru Madhavan

-I enjoyed engineering when I was in university.

-The subjects were dry and often too technical for my liking.
+I enjoyed engineering when I was in university, even though the subjects were dry and often too technical for my liking.

 However, the concepts that I developed during this period have helped me to become who I am today.